Functions and powers of the entity

 Board members’ duties are constant and relevant to all actions undertaken by the board or individual members; a board and its members must always act in a manner consistent with these duties.

-The collective duties of a Crown entity are the board's public duties which reflect that the board and the entity are part of the State services.
-The collective duties are owed to the responsible Minister (s.
-58 CE Act).
-The collective duties of Crown entity boards, as set out in the CE Act, are to:
+The collective duties of a Crown entity are the board’s public duties which reflect that the board and the entity are part of the wider public sector.
+The collective duties are owed to the responsible Minister (s58 CEA).
+The collective duties of Crown entity boards, as set out in the CEA, are to:

-- perform their functions efficiently and effectively, and consistently with the spirit of service to the public, and in collaboration with other public entities where practicable (s.
-50);
+- perform their functions efficiently and effectively, and consistently with the spirit of service to the public, and in collaboration with other public entities where practicable (s50) (For Crown agents, this is also reinforced in s13 of the Public Service Act - boards have to preserve, protect and nurture the spirit of service to the community that employees bring to their work - this is a collective duty)

-- operate in a financially responsible manner (s.
-51); and
+- operate in a financially responsible manner (s51)

-- ensure that the entity complies with sections 96 to 101 of the CE Act: 1
+- ensure that the entity complies with sections 96 to 101 of the CEA (s52).

 Breach of duty